asimone0/simplelogger/README.md

 A very simple logging library for android.

-Offers debug and error logging variants, and a simple boolean flag to turn it all off.
+Offers ONLY debug and error logging variants, and a simple boolean flag to turn it all off.

 A typical usage (kotlin):
 ```kotlin